hardwario/website/content/blog/2019-11-12-how-do-you-diversify-teaching-at-school.en.md

 ## IoT technology in teaching IT

-The fastest way to get your pupils interested in programming is to let them **create their own project.** This could be a website, a computer game, or, thanks to the BigClown IoT Kit, their own smart device.
+The fastest way to get your pupils interested in programming is to let them **create their own project.** This could be a website, a computer game, or, thanks to the HARDWARIO IoT Kit, their own smart device.
 They **build hardware with their own hands and program its functions**.
-They do this in the BigClown Playground software, which uses the simple programming language [Node-RED](/academy/what-is-node-red/).
+They do this in the HARDWARIO Playground software, which uses the simple programming language [Node-RED](/academy/what-is-node-red/).

 It works on the **flow-based principle**.
 Kids drag nodes (with commands) to an open desktop in the middle of the screen and connect them to each other (they do not have to write the code by hand).
 Thanks to this, they learn the basic principles of programming in practice, and **create real everyday devices**, such as a doorbell or motion detector, from the box right away.